ednieuw/ESP32Communications/README.md

 Settings are stored permanently in the ESP32.

-In Chrome and Edge on w11 it is possible to split a TAB to see the both the menu and the "Log view"
+In some browsers like Chrome and Edge it is possible to split a TAB to see the both the menu and the "Log view"

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/960cc1ec-c4db-4e78-b8f7-7657d71cef14" />